nova-framework/docs/getting-started/views.md

 Views are normal PHP files / template files (.tpl), they can contain PHP and HTML, as such any PHP logic can be used inside a view though it's recommended to use only simple logic inside a view anything more complex is better suited inside a controller.

-views with .tpl should not contain any way php use .php files or that or wrap them inside:
+views with .tpl should not contain large php blocks but for small items you can wrap the code around @php and @endphp blocks:

 ```php
 @php